 To prevent these penalties from happening at all, you have to thoroughly convince the Investigator that you did not commit the alleged policy violation, or that any penalty would be unjust.
 This is where our Wisconsin Title IX defense attorneys step in and take over for you.
 We can study your university’s consent policies for gray areas that may have caused the complication situation that led to accusations in the first place.
 We excel in protecting the rights of accused students, just as if we were protecting them from sex crime charges in criminal court.

-Have you, your son, or your daughter been accused of sexually assaulting another student?
 Contact our Title IX defense lawyers by calling (612) 444-5020 now.
 We represent students in colleges and universities across Wisconsin.